 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this page.
 If you require alternate formats or need assistance understanding our maps, drawings or any other content, please contact us at 416-397-5559 or email kelly.rahardja@toronto.ca

-Improving roadway safety: Current lane widths do not meet City standards for safe operations of emergency vehicles and buses, resulting in improper passing and sideswiping.
+Improving roadway safety: Current lane widths do not meet City standards for safe operation of emergency vehicles and buses, resulting in improper passing and sideswiping.
 Narrow travel lanes also limit space for people cycling.

 Roadway Space